-Goodwill was acquired through the acquisition of the Company by the Parent and represents the excess of the purchase price over the fair value of net tangible assets and identifiable intangible assets.
-The goodwill and intangible assets were pushed down to the Company by the Parent upon the merger of the Company and SIS on February 3, 2023.
-The Company evaluates goodwill for impairment on an annual basis as of September 30 and in interim periods when events or changes indicate the carrying value may not be recoverable.
-The Company has the option of performing a qualitative assessment of goodwill for any of its reporting units to determine whether it is more likely than not that the fair value is less than the carrying value of a reporting unit.
+Goodwill relates to the acquisition of PCHL by SHUSA and represents the excess of the purchase price over the fair value of net tangible assets and identifiable intangible assets.
+The goodwill and intangible assets were pushed down to the Company by the Parent upon the merger of the APS and SIS on February 3, 2023.
+The Company evaluates goodwill for impairment on an annual basis as of October 1 and in interim periods when events or changes indicate the carrying value may not be recoverable.
+The Company has the option of performing a qualitative assessment of goodwill for its sole reporting unit to determine whether it is more likely than not that the fair value is less than the carrying value of a reporting unit.
 If it is more likely than not that the fair value exceeds the carrying value of the reporting unit, then no further testing is necessary; otherwise, the Company must perform a quantitative assessment of goodwill.
 The Company may elect to bypass the qualitative assessment and proceed directly to performing a quantitative assessment.